-Next we consider queues with infinite buffer size.
-The bounds for M/G/1 type queues with LCFS are shown in Figure \ref{fig:Bounds-for-M/G/1-1}.
-We also test the bounds given in Section \ref{subsec:Bounds-and-Approximations} for exponential, uniform and gamma distributed service times, and we find that the upper bound provided in Section \ref{subsec:Bounds-and-Approximations} also serves as excellent approximations for the exact solution.
+Then we consider queues with infinite buffer size.
+The exact PAoI and simulation results for M/G/1 type queues with LCFS are shown in Figure \ref{fig:Bounds-for-M/G/1-1}.
+We also test the cases for exponential, uniform and gamma distributed service times.
+In Figure \ref{fig:Bounds-for-M/G/1-1} we see that the exact PAoI that we provide in Subsection \ref{subsec:M/G/1-LCFS} match the simulation results.
 We also find that in M/G/1 type queues with LCFS, by increasing the arrival rate of queue 1, PAoI of queue 1 is significantly reduced, and PAoI for lower priority queues is increased at the same time.
 We do not present the numerical test for M/G/1 queues with FCFS here, as its analysis is exact and also straightforward.